Our People.

 As Senior Administrator, Nicola manages the CAN office and administration systems; supports the CAN Board and executive function of the organisation and is responsible for reporting to CAN’s core funders.

-Away from work, Nicola enjoys working on her allotment, going to concerts and spending time with her family.
+Away from work, Nicola enjoys working on her garden, going to concerts and spending time with her family.

 Michelle Udogu